-This section describes the interface state change events of the IP Event Dampening feature.
+This section describes the interface state change events of the IP Event Dampening features.
 This feature employs a configurable exponential decay mechanism that is used to suppress the effects of excessive interface flapping or state changes.
 When the IP Event Dampening feature is enabled, flapping interfaces are dampened from the perspective of the routing protocol by filtering excessive route updates.
-Flapping interfaces are identified, assigned penalties, suppressed if necessary, and made available to the network when the interface stabilizes.
-Figure 1 displays interface state events as they are perceived by routing protocols.
+Flapping interfaces are identified, assigned penalties, suppressed if the necessary, and made available to the network when the interface stabilizes.